Students Preparing for 2014 NASA Challenge

 The BSCC crew has gotten progressively better since their inception in 2009, according to Ingle.
 They placed 14th in 2009 in the worldwide competition and 5th in 2012 out of more than 50 college teams — behind UAH, Puerto Rico, Purdue University and the International Space Team of Russia.

 Currently, there are 23 students involved in the designing and building of this year’s rover; however, there are only two teams allowed in the NASA challenge that are made up of six members, including the two drivers per team.
+"Don't miss out an excellent offer by CVS Ad pg; 8 this week"

 It normally takes $10,000 to $12,000 for the group to be able to compete due to the costs of booking a hotel, paying for food, having matching team shirts, not to mention building supplies, tools, materials, etc.